Sam1301/ContributionLessons/README.md

 1) Always try to have a positive cheerful mindset, and help people as much as possible.
 This removes any feeling of bad competition that you might have.

-2) No matter how difficult it is to solve an error, the solution to your proplem exists :)
+2) No matter how difficult it is to solve a bug/work on an enhancement , the solution to your problem exists :)

-JUST DON'T QUIT.(solution is google :P)
+With the knowledge of innternet at your tips, you can literally learn anything.

 3) Mentors are AWESOME, they are always there to help you :)